Quality prints starts with quality imaging.

 Our camera has a special mode for photographing artwork - it takes a series of sixteen 60MP photos that can be interleaved into a whopping 240MP image, allowing every little brush stroke to come through in the prints.
-We capture all of this data for all artworks!

 Step 6: Process Color Calibration

 We use an advanced color calibration application, designed for artwork reproduction, from Lumariver to read the color patches from Step 3 and generate color adjustment data.

 Our camera outputs raw data that must be interpreted by separate software to be useful.
 For this, we mostly use Rawtherapee as it gives extremely fine grained control over every aspect of the image.
 Using the original artwork as a reference, the photographer will manually adjust a wide variety of settings related to color, contrast, and sharpness to manually tune the image.